 Prior to posting any public meeting notice, ERRS will complete the Public Body Checklist for Posting a Meeting Notice as issued by the Office of the Attorney General.
-A completed checklist will be kept on file at ERRS and will be available for inspection upon request.
+A completed checklist will be included in the Board meeting packet and kept on file at ERRS and will be available for inspection upon request.